-What better way to express devotion to your significant other than with these little Blueberry Love Tarts?
+What better way to express devotion to your significant other than with a blueberry tart?
 Every little bite will send love vibes straight to your valentine’s heart, located in their belly of course.
-So, if your beloved is like mine and their heart is positioned somewhere in between the esophagus and small intestine, then they are perfect for these Blueberry Love Tarts.
+So, if your beloved is like mine and their heart is positioned somewhere in between their esophagus and small intestine, then they are perfect for these blueberry tarts.
 They’re crispy on the outside and the filling is like a warm, sweet, blueberry hug.
 Seriously, they are like individually-sized portions of blueberry pies without the icing, or with it, they are more like elevated pop tarts.
-Either way they are a deliciously sweet treat that tells your love nugget that you are over the moon for them.
+Either way, they are a deliciously sweet treat that tells your love nugget that you are over the moon for them.

 Happy Valentine’s day!